 Great Halloween Lantern Parade and Festival

-Each year on the last Saturday of October more than 12,000 spectators and participants take part in a magical light-filled procession, holding aloft handmade lanterns and glowing floats as they march among stilt walkers, dancers and other performers during the Halloween Lantern Parade.
+On the last Saturday of October more than 12,000 spectators and participants take part in a magical light-filled procession, holding aloft handmade lanterns and glowing floats as they march among stilt walkers, dancers and other performers during the Great Halloween Lantern Parade.
 The parade is the culmination of an all-day lantern festival, featuring hayrides, a costume contest, food trucks, beer garden and plenty of fun for the whole family.